When the distant crest of Citlaltépetl first peaks above the low rolling hills my eyes widen and my stomach drops.

-From a short and troubled sleep, I am abruptly wakened by commotion and jolt up.
+From a short and troubled sleep, I am abruptly awakened by the commotion and jolt up.
 "Temblor?"
-I throw out to the climbing partner to my left, hands posed to jump from the bunk.
+I throw out to the climbing partner to my left, hands poised to jump from the bunk.
 He calmly replies, "No, Maria.
 It's time to go."

 Though the earthquake in Mexico happened some months ago, sometimes I still feel the earth tremor below me.
 Phantom shocks.
 The discomfort of knowing the stability of the solid earth can be put into question doesn't ever completely leave you.

 I breathe.
-It's 12:30am.
-Adrenalin running, I move with rhythm in unfamiliar tasks, putting the woolen long-johns over synthetic wear and strapping the ice axe to my pack.
+It's 12:30 am.
+Adrenalin running, I move with rhythm in unfamiliar tasks, putting the woolen long-johns over synthetic wear and strapping the ice ax to my pack.
 After wolfing down a can of tuna with bread, I turn to the brownies.
 I want to be like a polar bear, warm and fat and ready for the climb.

 By the time we've crossed over the first rocky spine, our trail has turned from clear, to vague, to wholly non-existent.
 The grade has increased to 40 degrees and we're mostly on scree: gravel that gives way underfoot.
 We climb three steps and fall one.
 I learn to jab my foot into the dusty mess like a garden hoe to get better gripping.

 What rocks there are can be easily loosened, causing a mini cascade of pebbles and rocks at the expense of the climber behind.
 We each do ten steps and pause, watching and waiting for the one ahead to find sure ground, and begin again.
 My balaclava is wet and cold around my mouth and nose as my lungs dredge in air for oxygen.